Australia–United States relations: War on terror

-However, Australian Prime Minister Kevin Rudd indicated that the 550 Australian combat troops in Iraq would be removed by mid-2008.
+However, Australian prime minister Kevin Rudd indicated that the 550 Australian combat troops in Iraq would be removed by mid-2008.
 Despite this, there have been suggestions from the Australian government that might lead to an increase in numbers of Australian troops in Afghanistan to roughly 1,000.

-In 2011, during US President Obama's trip to Australia, it was announced that United States Marine Corps and United States Air Force units will be rotated through Australian Defence Force bases in northern Australia to conduct training.
-This deployment was criticised by an editorial in the Chinese state-run newspaper People's Daily and Indonesia's foreign minister, but welcomed by Australia's Prime Minister.
+In 2011, during US president Obama's trip to Australia, it was announced that United States Marine Corps and United States Air Force units will be rotated through Australian Defence Force bases in northern Australia to conduct training.
+This deployment was criticised by an editorial in the Chinese state-run newspaper People's Daily and Indonesia's foreign minister, but welcomed by Australia's prime minister.
 A poll by the independent Lowy Institute think tank showed that a majority (55%) of Australians approving of the marine deployment and 59% supporting the overall military alliance between the two countries.

 In 2013, the US Air Force announced rotational deployments of fighter and tanker aircraft through Australia.

-Public opinion polls in 2025 showed more Australians support pursuing a more independent foreign policy than deepening the alliance with the United States (44% compared to 35%).